memopussle/travel_advisor_react/README.md

 - Go to APIs and services ( on left column) -> Enabled APIs and services

 - Go to credentials (on left column) -> create credentials ( create API key)

+## Fetch data

+- To keep it clean, create a folder named "api" to store api data